-- The most satisfactory type of dormer window forms a continuation of the wall face rising in stone to a coped gable with a slate pitched roof.
-These form a coherent elevation with windows matching those below and are usually built with the original development rather than as a later addition. - Other forms of dormer are placed on the roof slope and are therefore of lighter construction with slate or timber clad side cheeks and gabled or hipped roofs to match the main roof material. - Flat felted roofs to small dormers are not an acceptable form.
+- AE7 The most satisfactory type of dormer window forms a continuation of the wall face rising in stone to a coped gable with a slate pitched roof.
+These form a coherent elevation with windows matching those below and are usually built with the original development rather than as a later addition. - AE8 Other forms of dormer are placed on the roof slope and are therefore of lighter construction with slate or timber clad side cheeks and gabled or hipped roofs to match the main roof material. - AE9 Flat felted roofs to small dormers are not an acceptable form. - AE10 Alterations to loft spaces can affect bats and you will need to comply with the relevant legislation (see page 62).